What Happens in Cabo, Stays in Cabo: Itinerary for a week-long stay in Los Cabos, Mexico

 The food at the Marquis Los Cabos was perfect– there were healthy options on the a la carte menus for lunch like grilled chicken and fish, and of course, quesadillas.
 The ceviche was delicious and I’m not even a seafood fan!
 The breakfast buffet was a little limited but we were able to order off the expansive à la carte menu as well.

 Like at every resort I've been to (except for Grand Velas Riviera Maya), when you order a frozen drink, it does arrive a little watered down (it is hot, ice melts!) but the margaritas on the rocks and mixed drinks were STRONG.
 I stick to premium tequila and I was impressed.
-If your drinks isn't strong enough, they will pour you a double or hand you an extra shot on the side.
+If your drink isn't strong enough, they will pour you a double or hand you an extra shot on the side.
 One afternoon I really should have taken my own advice and paced myself…but it is Cabo, it happens!
-And sometimes, you just don’t make your early morning ATV excursion with your friends ☹
+Sometimes that extra shot on the side means you won’t make your early morning ATV excursion with your friends ☹

-Off the resort, Kiran and I grabbed a bite to eat at The Office, one of the most famous restaurants in Cabo.
+Off the resort near the Marina, Kiran and I grabbed a bite to eat at The Office, one of the most famous restaurants in Cabo.
 It is a casual, beachfront bar that has been serving breakfast, lunch and dinner since the 1970s.
-After polishing off a bucket of Corona while overlooking El Arco, we snacked on guacamole and a huge Baja Burrito – so tasty!
+We polished off a bucket of Coronas and snacked on guacamole and a huge Baja Burrito - so tasty! - all while overlooking El Arco.

 Baja Brewing Company

 After hanging out on the beach at The Office for a while, we made our way to Baja Brewing Company, just a few doors down.
-It looks a little strange from the outside (you have to walk through a condo hotel building and use their elevator) but when you arrive on the roof deck, you'll find a perfect view of El Arco and the marina.
+It looks a little strange from the outside (you have to walk through a condo/hotel building and use their elevator) but when you arrive on the roof deck, you'll find a panoramic view of El Arco and the marina.

 It was Valentine's Day so most of the tables were reserved for dinner but we were able to take a seat at the bar and enjoy a couple of beers while taking in the sunset.
-Kiran really liked trying their craft beer after a week of nothing but Corona.
 We were there during happy hour and could not believe how cheap everything was!
 This place was truly a hidden gem and we will definitely be back.

 During the day, the entertainment staff hosted activities in the center pool and left the infinity pool areas for relaxation which we loved.
 It was just the right level of fun for us!